Typography II (Online)

 Please note: Students need access to Creative Cloud (or similar) to access vector-based software.
 Also required is access to lynda.com; students may access the site for free with a Los Angeles Public Library card (city or county).
 This course takes place completely online in an asynchronous environment.
-Login information will be emailed following student registration.
+Login information will be provided within 72 hours prior to class.

 Operating system requirements: Mac users – OS X Snow Leopard or higher; PC users – Windows XP or higher